mjrskiles/synth-demo/README.md

 where MPK mini 3 is replaced by the name of your controller.
 Copy the name of your controller, including the quotes (but not the array brackets).

+You can now launch the program with ```python -m synth -p <controller-name>```.

-Now, with the synth-demo project open in a text editor, open synth/settings.py.
-Replace 'MPK mini 3' with your controller name.
+If you'd like to set this controller to attach every time without passing a command line argument, you can.
+With the synth-demo project open in a text editor, open synth/settings.py.
+On the line with the ```auto_attach``` property, replace 'MPK mini 3' with your controller name.

-Now we're ready to launch the program!
+Now we're ready to launch the program with:

 ```python -m synth```